Neil Nicholson (swimmer)

-Neil Nicholson (born 19 January 1945) is a British former swimmer.
-He competed in two events at the 1964 Summer Olympics.
+Neil Nicholson (born 19 January 1945) is a British former swimmer who competed at the 1964 Summer Olympics.

+Biography

-He also represented England and won a silver medal in the medley relay event and a bronze medal in the 220 yards breaststroke, at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+Nicholson represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+He competed in the 110 and 220 yards breaststroke and medley relay events, winning a silver and a bronze medal.

 At the ASA National British Championships he won the 220 yards breaststroke title in 1963 and one year later won the 110 yards breaststroke title.

+At the 1964 Olympic Games he participated in two events.